adnan2103/dentocare-angularJs/README.md

 ## Auto move focus to validation messages and success messages.
 ## Required fields validations.(Name, Gender, Mobile no in Add/Update patient AND chief complain in Add/Update Treatment)

-## Pulled out notes and Chief Complaint to separate tables. and add Multiple Notes and Multiple Complaints function.

 ## CSS and alignment, apply theme to entire application. http://themeforest.net/
 ## "add more.." button styling.